This is the story of the Good Samaritan.

 Everyone is your neighbour.

-The Good Samaritan had come to the aid of a man of a different race at a time when the Holy Land was riven by distrust and xenophobia.
+The Good Samaritan had come to the aid of a man of a different race at a time when the Holy Land was riven by xenophobia and the hatred of migrants.
 The lesson teaches us that we must deal with our own prejudices and help others wherever they are from and whoever they may be.

 The Good Samaritan’s story has inspired great art and his name has been borrowed by churches, hospitals and charity organisations.
 The suicide watch, the Samaritans, is staffed by volunteers who provide support to people in the UK and Ireland suffering from emotional distress, struggling to cope, or at risk of suicide.